Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/COPT/bogale_copt_report.md

 ### Questions

 **Which optimizations were most effective?**
 I think the most effective optimization was the loop reordering in matrix multiplication.
 I tried to see if i could leverage for this optimization.
-By changing the loop order significantly improved memory access patterns, which dramatically reduced cache misses and produced the largest speedup in the entire assignment.
+By changing the loop order there was improved memory access patterns, which reduced cache misses and produced the largest speedup in the entire assignment.